dhis2/dhis2-docs/src/commonmark/en/content/user/manage-users-user-roles-and-user-groups.md

 Choose this option if you want to send an invitation by email to the user.
 Then she/he must return to DHIS2 and finish setting up their user account.
-The account that the user finishes setting up will be limited according to how you configure the account.<br/>
+The account that the user finishes setting up will be limited according to how you configure the account.

 > **Note**
 >
 > In order to use this feature the system should have a valid email